 Altis has created an ideal base for families to explore beautiful, colorful Lisbon.
 Kids and parents will both feel welcome and comfortable, and the conveniences this set up offers is difficult to find but worth indulging in for a relaxing city break.

 Our Family Vacation Consultants can help!
 Use the Check Availability on the Altis Prime kid-friendly hotel review on Ciao Bambino.
-For more comprehensive trip planning assistance including itinerary development and activities, request assistance on My Trip Planner.
+For more comprehensive trip planning assistance including itinerary development and activities, request assistance on our Connect with a Travel Advisor page.

 Editorial Note: Atlis Hotels hosted Ciao Bambino so we could review the property for our readers.
 As always, our opinions are our own.
 Photos by Nicole Wiltrout